Emergencies and Customer Care: 1-800-994-2762

 Click here for the Distribution Rates & Charges for all other rate classes.

-The actual impact on customers’ total annual bills will depend on rate class, how much natural gas is consumed and the actual cost of natural gas supply in 2023.
+The actual impact on customers’ total annual bills will depend on rate class, how much natural gas is consumed and the actual cost of natural gas supply.

-Here is a quick look at the impact the proposed changes would have on a typical customer in each rate class, if approved by the NBEUB:
+Here is a quick look at the impact of the distribution rate adjustments on each rate class:

 Customer Profile